hackforla/CivicTechJobs/mkdocs/docs/developer/mkdocs-edit-instructions.md

 If anything goes wrong, you can investigate the workflow in the project's [github actions page](https://github.com/hackforla/CivicTechJobs/actions)

 **Note**: At the moment, the docs are set to deploy from the `develop` branch, using the github action located in `mkdocs-build.yml`.
 This means that whenever a file is changed inside the `mkdocs/` directory, and is merged into the `develop` branch on github, the changes will be automatically deployed to the official site hosted on github pages.
 In the near future we will set it to deploy from the `main` branch.

+*Check out our [MkDocs Architecture](mkdocs-architecture.md) page for more details on how it all fits together.*

 ### Recap